 The rationale for establishing the academic goal focused on our subgroups, particularly in English Language Arts (ELA) and Math, is grounded in our commitment to equity and the urgent need to address the educational disparities exacerbated by the pandemic.
-The pandemic's impact on education has been profound and uneven, with our subgroups, including English Learners, Students with Disabilities, Socioeconomically Disadvantaged students, and Hispanic students, facing significant challenges that have resulted in disproportionate outcomes compared to their peers.
-On the 2023 CA Dashboard, we identified that our Students with Disabilities were Red in ELA and Math, and our subgroup performance was below our performance for all student groups.
-These results have driven our intense focus on supporting growth for our significant student groups.
+The pandemic's impact on education has been profound and uneven.
+Our subgroups - English Learners, Students with Disabilities, Socio-Economically Disadvantaged students, and Hispanic students - have faced significant challenges that have resulted in disproportionate outcomes compared to statewide averages.
+As a result, on the CA Dashboard in the 22-23 SY, our subgroups had the following results on the academic indicators.